dtinth/dt.in.th/embracing-gradual-typing.md

 This was my first prerecorded talk for TS BKK Meetup.
 Since this talk is prerecorded, it contains a plenty of coding demos.

+> By the way, if you haven't, please consider subscribing to [my YouTube channel](https://dt.in.th/go/youtube) 😁.

 Adopting TypeScript in a large existing project may not be that straightforward:

 - Hundreds if not thousands of existing untyped JS files.